-All pets, even the most laid-back Labs and relaxed Ragdoll cats, experience anxiety from time to time.
+All pets, even the most laid-back Labs and relaxed Ragdoll cats, experience anxiety occasionally.

 But what if your pet always seems anxious?
-What if normal activities, like taking a walk around the block or a routine vet visit, have become difficult, frustrating, and distressing for both you and your pet?
+What if normal activities, like walking around the block or a routine vet visit, have become difficult, frustrating, and distressing for you and your pet?

-Anxiety in pets is incredibly common, and it can manifest in many ways.
+Anxiety in pets is incredibly common and can manifest in many ways.
 One manifestation is separation anxiety when your pet can’t cope with being left alone.
-Others include being on edge around other pets or feeling terrified every time you have a house guest.
+Others include being on edge around other pets or feeling terrified whenever you have a house guest.

 How Anxiety Affects Pets